poppy field

 Welcome

 Membership is open to everyone.
-If you have an interest in the objectives of The Royal British Legion and want to help and support those who have served and their families, come and join us.
+If you have an interest in the objectives of The Royal British Legion and would like to help and support those who have served and their families, come and join us.
 We welcome men and women of all ages, whether they have served in the Armed Forces or not.

 Legion membership ensures